 It’s all eyes on Chequers, the Prime Minister’s official country residence, as the Cabinet battles it out over the future of Brexit.
 The TV cameras have been camped out for hours, and those following the news channels will have clocked an entire fleet of high-end cars dropping off ministers for the discussions.

 We thus decided take a brief look back at the history of politicians on four wheels.
 Order, order…

 Theresa May: BMW 7 Series

 In her role as Home Secretary, Theresa May was often seen arriving at Number 10 in an armoured BMW 7 Series.
-The Right Honourable Theresa May has been Home Secretary since May 2010, but she’ll be forced to give up the 7 Series when she takes over as PM.
+The Right Honourable Theresa May has been Home Secretary since May 2010, but she was forced to give up the 7 Series when she took over as PM.
 So it’s out with the BMW and in with the Jag…

 Jaguar XJ Sentinel